argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 #### Training

 Text classification is one of the most widely supported training tasks tasks within NLP.
-For example purposes we will use our [Stackoverflow demo dataset](https://huggingface.co/datasets/argilla/stackoverflow_feedback_demo).
+For example purposes we will use our [emotion demo dataset](https://huggingface.co/datasets/argilla/emotion).

 **Data Preparation**